landoskape/dominoes/docs/pointerArchitectureComparison.md

 for getting the most out of a network with a limited time and money budget.

 ### Network Representation of Input
-I am in the process of doing a detailed analysis of how these different networks represent their inputs, and the precise mechanism of generating scores for each token during the generative phase.
+I am in the process of doing a detailed analysis of (1) how these different networks represent their inputs and (2) the precise mechanism of generating scores for each token during the generative phase.
 As a first pass, I did a simple analysis where I measured the eigenspectrum of the `encoded` representations for each network architecture.